 Carp

-A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
+A simple effective rig is to thread a small running sinker through the mainline (shown in blue) around 8 pounds.
 Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
-Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
-Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you use bread.
+Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (shown in grey ).
+I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, or treble style hooks for baits like bread.

 Running sinker fishing rig